HackerOS-Linux-System/.github/profile/README.md

 The Gaming Edition, inspired by SteamOS, is available in two variants: the older one, based on the Liquorix kernel, and the newer one, using the XanMod kernel.

 ## Atomic
-The Atomic edition is the immuntable edition of HackerOS.
-The system includes the Hammer tool for atomic updates, package installations, and container installations.
-The atomicity system applies to Btrfs snapshots.
+The Atomic edition is the immutable edition of HackerOS.
+The system uses atomic package transactions where each operation creates a new generation (gen-N) stored in a content-addressed store.
+Changes can activate immediately (user mode) or after reboot (system mode), with rollback support via GRUB.
+An integrity guardian ensures the package store remains read-only and cryptographically verified.

 # How often is HackerOS released ?
-HackerOS is released monthly.
-Xfce, Gnome, and Hydra editions are available in versions x.0 and x.5.
-The LTS version is released in versions x.0.
+HackerOS follows a monthly release cycle.
+The Xfce, GNOME, and Hydra editions are released at versions x.0 and x.5.
+The LTS edition is available only at x.0 versions, while the Gaming edition comes out at x.3 and x.7.
+The Atomic edition is released at x.1 and x.9.

 ## HackerOS CLI Tools: